 In other cases, a property owner might not owe you a duty of care.
 This most commonly applies to private property where you have no express permission or public places with some exclusions.
 For example, if a public park has posted signage saying the park closes at dusk, and you hurt yourself in the dark, they are unlikely to be liable for your injuries.

-Slip and fall cases in Florida are complex and require a knowledgeable attorney.
+Slip and fall cases in Florida are complex and require a knowledgeable slip and fall attorney.
 If you recently sustained an injury in a slip and fall accident, speak with an attorney about your legal options as soon as possible.